jlinoff/aspa-nows/README.md

     </script>
 ```

 Here is the javascript code fragment that shows the `$routeProvider`.
+It is a standard implementation .
 See `apps.js` for more details.

 ```javascript
 // Define the router.